shehza-d/smit-assignments/03.JavaScript/date-n-time.md

+# Date and Time

-# *Print dates* in the following formats with JavaScript
+*Print dates* in the following formats with JavaScript

 1. `Wed 24-Apr 7:45 PM`